-- (1) Exceptions - (a) The triangular openings formed by the riser, tread and bottom rail of a guard at the open side of stairways are permitted to be of such a size that a sphere six (6) inches in diameter cannot pass through. - (b) The openings between stair treads (open risers) do not require guard protection. - iv) R318 Moisture vapor retarders.
-Delete in its entirety. - v) R402.2 Concrete.
-Delete in its entirety. - vi) R403.1.1 Minimum size.
+- (a) Exceptions - 1.
+The triangular openings formed by the riser, tread and bottom rail of a guard at the open side of stairways are permitted to be of such a size that a sphere six (6) inches in diameter cannot pass through. - 2.
+The openings between stair treads (open risers) do not require guard protection. - (4) R318 Moisture vapor retarders.
+Delete in its entirety. - (5) R402.2 Concrete.
+Delete in its entirety. - (6) R403.1.1 Minimum size.
 Delete R403.1.1 Minimum size.
-And substitute the following: - (1) The minimum size for concrete footings will be as approved by the Building Official or as designed by a licensed design professional. - vii) Table R402.2 Delete in its entirety. - viii) Table R403.1 Delete in its entirety. - ix) Figure R403.1(1) Delete in its entirety. - x) R403.1.8 amend by the addition of a second exception as follows: Exception 2): Foundations for mobile homes, garages, barns and other outbuildings. - xi) R404.1.1 Masonry foundation walls.
+And substitute the following: - (a) The minimum size for concrete footings will be as approved by the Building Official or as designed by a licensed design professional.

+- (7) Table R402.2 Delete in its entirety. - (8) Table R403.1 Delete in its entirety. - (9) Figure R403.1(1) Delete in its entirety. - (10) R403.1.8 amend by the addition of a second exception as follows:

+Exception 2): Foundations for mobile homes, garages, barns and other outbuildings.

+(11) R404.1.1 Masonry foundation walls.
 Delete in its entirety.
-Substituting as follows: Concrete masonry foundation walls shall be constructed in accordance with standards as approved by the Building Official, or as designed by a licensed design professional. - xii) R404.1.2 Concrete foundation walls Delete in its entirety.
 Substituting as follows:

-Concrete foundation walls shall be constructed in accordance with standards as approved by the Building Official, or as designed by a licensed design professional.
+Concrete masonry foundation walls shall be constructed in accordance with standards as approved by the Building Official, or as designed by a licensed design professional.